Feature Completion Transformer for Occluded Person Re-identification

 where $W_{1} \in {\mathbb{R}^{N \times K}}$ is linear projection, $T_{b} \in {\mathbb{R}^{B \times K \times C}}$ is the instance completion tokens.
 Here, $K = \alpha N$, and $\alpha$ is a hyper-parameter to control the number of tokens.
 Then we map $f_{ot}$ into $L$ dimension, and concatenate with $T_{b}$.
 Formally,

 where $Concat(\cdot)$ is operation of vector combination, $W_{2} \in {\mathbb{R}^{N \times L}}$ is linear projection, and $L = (1-\alpha)N$. $f_{og}$ is prepended to provide global information.
 Finally, reconstruct feature $f_{r} \in {\mathbb{R}^{B \times (N+1) \times C}}$ is obtained.
 As mentioned above, due to the randomness of the position of the occluded region, the prepended features need to learn different regions for each instance.
-However, the operation of prepending limits the position learning, so we use a learnable position embedding to assist the model to encode the token position of each instance.
+However, prepending and concatenation limit position learning and may make the model learn some shortcuts.
+Therefore, we use a Conv1D to strengthen the association between feature dimensions and use learnable position embeddings to assist the model to encode the token position of each instance.
 Formally,

 where $W_{3}$ is the parameter of convolution, $P_{e}$ is the positional embedding.

 \textit{Transformer Layers:} the consolidated features are sent to the transformer layers to complement unoccluded body parts.
 Following the Transformer \cite{vaswani2017attention}, the query, key, and value can be formulated as: